cncf/tag-app-delivery/operator-wg/whitepaper-community-review/README.md

 Kubernetes primitives were not built to manage state by default.
 Relying on Kubernetes primitives alone brings difficulty managing stateful application requirements such as replication, failover automation, backup/restore and upgrades (_which can occur based on events that are too specific_).

-We can solve the problem of managing state with the Operator Pattern.
+Operator Pattern can be used to solve the problem of managing state.
 By leveraging Kubernetes built-in capabilities such as self-healing, reconciliation and extending those along with application-specific complexities; it is possible to automate any application lifecycle, operations and turn it into a highly capable offering.

-When we hear about Operators, we think of Kubernetes.
+Operators are thought of a synonymous with Kubernetes.
-But the idea of an application whose management is entirely automated can be exported to other platforms.
+However, the idea of an application whose management is entirely automated can be exported to other platforms.
-So with this paper, we aim to bring this concept to a higher level than Kubernetes itself.
+The aim of this paper is to bring this concept to a higher level than Kubernetes itself.

 ### Operator Design Pattern
 This section describes the pattern with high-level concepts.